NoxOrg/Nox.Reference/src/Nox.Reference.Data.Machine/README.md

-#Nox.Refence.Machine project
+# Nox.Refence.Machine project
+*Nox.Refence.Machine* project contains functionality and classes to get common information about MacAddresses,IPAddresses.

-#How to use:
+## How to use:
 There are 2 approaches how to deal with Nox.Refence.World:
-	1. Static approach:
+### 1. Static approach:
 Allow to call extension methods or run query over quryable properties.

-		Currency currency = Machine.MacAddresses.Get("0016F6");
+`Currency currency = Machine.MacAddresses.Get("0016F6");`

 or

-		Currency currency = Machine.MacAddresses.FirstOrDefault(x => x.Prefix == "0016F6");
+`Currency currency = Machine.MacAddresses.FirstOrDefault(x => x.Prefix == "0016F6");`

-	2. Use dependency injection:
+### 2. Dependency injection:
-		- Initially World data context should be registered in dependency container services.AddWorldContext();
+- Initially Machine data context should be registered in dependency container

+`services.AddMachineContext();`

-		Then is simply be aquired using DI class ConsumerService
+- Then is simply be aquired using DI

+		class ConsumerService
 		{
 			private readonly IMachineInfoContext _machineContext;